frontity/frontity-template/README.md

 # Frontity Template

-This template enables you to start a project on either [CodeSandbox](https://codesandbox.io) or [StackBlitz](https://stackblitz.com/).
+This template provides a convenient way for you to quickly and easily spin up a Frontity project on either [CodeSandbox](https://codesandbox.io) or [StackBlitz](https://stackblitz.com/).

 ## CodeSandbox